adwait1-g/adwait1-g.github.io/_posts/2018-08-12-introduction-to-x86-assembly-programming.md

 ## 8\.
 DataTypes:

 This is very important part of the post.
-GO through this again and make sure you understand it properly.
+Go through this again and make sure you understand it properly.

 At the assembly level, we will be dealing with bytes.
 Datatypes like **char** , **int** , **long int** etc., are not present at assembly level.
 So, these datatypes should be converted to assembly code.
 This is done by **accessing the specific number of bytes a particular datatype in C represents** .